-Our largest shareholder (collectively with its affiliates and subsidiaries, the "Significant Shareholder") owned approximately 60.3% of our outstanding ordinary shares at June 30, 2019.
-Accordingly, the Significant Shareholder exerts substantial influence over the election of our directors, the approval of significant corporate transactions such as mergers, tender offers, and the sale of all or substantially all of our assets, the adoption of equity compensation plans, and all other matters requiring shareholder approval.
+Our largest shareholder (collectively with its affiliates and subsidiaries, the "Significant Shareholder") owned approximately 60.3% of our outstanding ordinary shares at June 30, 2020 Accordingly, the Significant Shareholder exerts substantial influence over the election of our directors, the approval of significant corporate transactions such as mergers, tender offers, and the sale of all or substantially all of our assets, the adoption of equity compensation plans, and all other matters requiring shareholder approval.
 The interests of the Significant Shareholder could conflict with or differ from interests of other shareholders.
-For example, the concentration of ownership held by the Significant Shareholder could delay, defer, or prevent a change of control of the Company or impede a merger, takeover, or other business combination, which other shareholders may view favorably.
+For example, the concentration of ownership held by the Significant Shareholder may view favorably.